 The goal for these extended residencies is three-fold:

-- To intimately expose serious theater students to the working processes of people who make plays for a living every day
+- To intimately expose serious theater students to the working processes of people

 - To provide a safe and fertile environment for artists to boldly explore new ideas.